heronwood/heronwood.github.io/covenants-conditions-restrictions-full.md

 ### Section 5.
 Notice and Quorum for Action Authorized Under Sections 3 and 4.

 Written notice of any meeting called for the purpose of taking any action authorized under Sections 3 and 4 shall be sent to all members not less than thirty (30) days nor more than sixty (60) days in advance of the meeting.
 At the first such meeting called, the presence of members or of proxies entitled to cast two-thirds (2/3) of the total voting membership shall constitute a quorum.
-If the required quorum is not present, another meeting may be called subject to the same notice requirement, and the required quorum at the subsequent meeting shall be one-half of the required quon.un at the preceding meeting.
-No such subsequent meeting shall be held. more than sixty (60) days following the preceding meeting.
+If the required quorum is not present, another meeting may be called subject to the same notice requirement, and the required quorum at the subsequent meeting shall be one-half of the required quorum at the preceding meeting.
+No such subsequent meeting shall be held more than sixty (60) days following the preceding meeting.

 ### Section 6.
 Uniform Rate of Assessment.